mpanighetti/dnd5e-updated-reincarnate-tables/README.md

 _Spelljammer: Adventures in Space_ © 2022 Wizards of the Coast LLC.

 _Player's Handbook (2024)_ © 2024 Wizards of the Coast LLC.

+_Lorwyn: First Light_ © 2025 Wizards of the Coast LLC.